thanhtran0312/ice-skating/README.md

 Here, I use Ice Skating videos to add a position model to separate body posture (feature extraction from ViTPose) and body position (pelvis coordinate) to see what type of features is more representative in dorsal and ventral streams.

-We may try semantic models for action classification (not sure yet).
+We may try semantic models for action classification (not sure yet) and different models to regress out multicollinearity (PCR, Ridge Regression, Lasso, etc).